^

 Differential diagnostics

-Sometimes differential diagnosis with a tumor is possible only during surgery using the method of urgent biopsy and histological examination.
+Sometimes differential diagnosis with a tumor is only possible during surgery using the method of urgent biopsy and histological examination.

 What do need to examine?

-Treatment of epididymitis, orchitis, orchoepidymitis
+Treatment of epididymitis, orchitis, orchiepididymitis

 Non-drug treatment